shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 * University of California, Irvine Dean's Honor List
 * Grace Hopper Celebration of Women in Computing Conference
 * Avanade Top 5 in Innovation
-* IEEE Conference in Semantic Computing
+* IEEE International Conference on Semantic Computing
 * Forbes Under 30 Scholar in Innovation
 * University of California, Irvine Alpha Kappa Psi Professional Business Fraternity Most Likely to be a Billionaire
 * Up to Us Top 20 Team